KaliumPuceon/CML4607Z-notes/week2.md

 * Gazer is a finance startup
 * Business is administered through Start-Up CC
 * Agreement to produce product for A*
+* Contract is being made between:
+    * Managing Director of Artinell
+        * Authority from MoI
+        * Should be determined in Due Diligence
+    * Managing Member of Start Up CC
+        * Inherent Authority to bind CC

 ## Contracts
 * Marks consensus to the contract